MOACChain/MOAC-DOCS/Docs/JSONRPC.rst

 +------------+------------+

 MOAC has two additional RPC commands (vnode and scs) for VNODE and SCS services.
-These RPCs are supported by Nuwa
+These RPCs are supported by Nuwa 1.0.4 version and later.
-1.0.4 version and later.
+The most recent RPC is for Nuwa 1.0.8.

 JavaScript API
 --------------